 This isn’t the best way, but it’s something that some of you may want to try.
 If the customer agrees to leave you a review, you can ask to search and find your company’s review page from their phone.
 Then they can go ahead and type their review.

 The reason I advise against this is that it can definitely get a little awkward.
 Whether it’s you typing or them, no one likes to have someone watching over their shoulder as they search for something.

-My best advice, if you’re going to do this, is to take the phone yourself, find your companies Google page and give the phone back to them.
+My advice, if you’re going to do this, is to take the phone yourself, find your companies Google page and give the phone back to them.
 Don’t hover around waiting for them to leave a review, you don’t want to come across too pushy.

 Although texting this info straight to them is far easier, this is likely to help you get more Google reviews as you yourself are manually taking out the friction for the customer to find your Google Business Page.